Murders of Bibaa Henry and Nicole Smallman: Police misconduct

 In the month following the incident, two police officers, PC Deniz Jaffer, 48, and PC Jamie Lewis, 33, were charged with misconduct for sharing "inappropriate" photographs of the crime scene, causing distress to the family and general public.
 The officers had taken selfies next to the sisters' dead bodies.
 The Independent Office for Police Conduct (IOPC) launched an inquiry into the behaviour of the police officers.
 Images had been shared on a WhatsApp group and a further six officers were investigated for failing to either challenge or report this.
-The IPOC reported that: "The investigation has also uncovered further alleged misconduct breaches of the standards of professional behaviour for a small number of officers which include honesty and integrity, and equality and diversity".
+The IOPC reported that: "The investigation has also uncovered further alleged misconduct breaches of the standards of professional behaviour for a small number of officers which include honesty and integrity, and equality and diversity".
 The two officers pleaded guilty to misconduct in public office.
 Lewis was dismissed from the police, while Jaffer had already resigned.

 In December 2021, the two officers were each sentenced to two years and nine months in jail.
 Mina Smallman, mother of the murdered sisters said in a victim impact statement, "It made me think of the lynchings in the Deep South of USA where you would see smiling faces around a hanging dead body.
 Those police officers felt so safe, so untouchable that they felt they would take photographs with our murdered daughters.
 Those police officers dehumanised our children."
 Jaffer and Lewis had undermined trust in the police, an Old Bailey judge said when jailing them.
 Following investigation of Jaffer's phone, it was found that he had used racist language regarding a separate case involving the assault of South Asian men.
 In June 2022 three police officers who received the pictures without challenging them or reporting them each received written warnings but were allowed to keep their jobs.
-Former Met chief superintendent Del Babu said "If you have something as horrific as pictures of dead women taken, the individuals should be reported.
+Former Met chief superintendent Dal Babu said: "If you have something as horrific as pictures of dead women taken, the individuals should be reported.
 It is more appropriate for them not to be in the police service.
 The fact they remain is worrying.
 It sends out the wrong message.
 It will only add to the heartache of the family.
 It does not reflect the seriousness of what they did."

 Mina Smallman has since worked to raise awareness of the misconduct of the police and failures in the investigation of her daughters' deaths.
 She said that racism ensured that the coverage of these black women's deaths was different from similar instances of stranger killings of white women.
 Mina Smallman maintains the police did not care about the missing sisters before the bodies were found because one was "a black woman who lives on a council estate."

 Mina Smallman spoke about Hussein after his conviction, saying that she would not spend her life hating him; she voiced concern that he would be further radicalised in prison.